Filocava99/KeyStrokes/README.md

     * color of the HUD
     * colors of the CPS counters
 * Register a new keybinding for the drag-and-drop feature (currently set on R-SHIFT)

+### Notes
+That's my first Forge mod, the code may not be very efficient